jacoblb64/McGill_MSR_G14/analysis scripts/readme_fit_and_performance.txt

 - Try to maintain the naming convention of aucTable and brierTable, with the suffixes for the projects included

-- don't save R upon exiting, as .Rdata will be massive instead, use the savehistory() command before exiting
+- don't save R workspace image upon exiting, as .Rdata will be massive instead, use the savehistory() command before exiting

 - check .Rdata for examples and a history of execution if you have